-2.4 Available Credits: Honors, Performance, and Opportunity Levels
+2.5 Available Credits: Honors, Performance, and Opportunity Levels

 Students who receive the Honors, Performance, or Opportunity levels of the Hathaway Scholarship have eight (8) full-time semesters (up to 12 credits per semester), or a total of ninety-six (96) credit hours, to use at either one of the community colleges, the University of Wyoming, or a combination of a community college and the University of Wyoming.
+Students are limited to 48 credits to use at a community college.